Super Motherload

-Super Motherload is a video game for the PlayStation 4, PlayStation 3, and PC created by XGen Studios and released on November 15, 2013.
+Super Motherload is a video game developed by XGen Studios for the PlayStation 4.
+It was originally released on November 15, 2013, with later releases for PlayStation 3 and Windows.
 Super Motherload is the sequel to Motherload, an Adobe Flash game also developed by XGen Studios, released in 2004.
 In the game, players work for a corporation to collect minerals and gems on Mars.

 Gameplay

 The basic gameplay is similar to that of Motherload, with some new additions.
 Players drill, collect minerals, and return to base when fuel runs out to refuel, repair, sell minerals, and upgrade their digging machine.
 New to Super Motherload are underground bases which serve as checkpoints, preventing the need for players to return to the surface each time they fill up their cargo bay.
 The game also introduces mineral smelting, which allows the creation of a number of alloys by collecting minerals in certain sequences.
 The introduction of a number of optional puzzles, solvable via the use of bombs, is also new to Super Motherload.